 uses a three pronged protocol: (1) the past events that have laid the groundwork for dysfunction are processed, forging new associative links with adaptive information; (2) the current circumstances that elicit distress are targeted, and internal and external triggers are desensitized; (3) imaginal templates of future events are incorporated, to assist the client in acquiring the skills needed for adaptive functioning.

-EMDR Therapy Is Supported by Research
+Supported by Research

 It has been recommended as a first-line treatment for PTSD by numerous organizations, including the International Society for Traumatic Stress Studies (ISTSS) and the Department of Veterans Affairs (VA).